mnagdycnn/longer-permalinks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin extends slug length (in characters) from default 200 to 3000.
+Extend your WP slugs to allow more characters.

+== Description ==

+This plugin allows you to use much more characters in your titles and slug.
+There is a 200 chars limitation on WordPress core nowaways.
+This limit is raised to 3000 with this plugin, in a way compatible to future WordPress core updates.
 Long permalinks will now work.

-== Description ==

 = Features =
 * Uppon activation the available slug length will become 3000.